 Transformation: What use does this perspective make of the potential of all systems, or what emerging potential has been over-looked?

 Developing Complexity is a Process Over Time

 If you are thinking about getting Gables in to deliver this programme for your management team, you should understand that this is not a one or two day affair.
-With guided scaffolding of Vertical Growth, this will take 6 months of specific development days, one per month minimum.
+With guided scaffolding of Dynamic Growth, this will take 6 months of specific development days, one per month minimum.

 Here is an example of the differences between different levels of thinking.

 An engineer is given a truck with a broken gearbox: